sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 !!! success end "Congratulation"

-    :tada: you made it !
+    :tada: You made it !
     Congratulation and thank you so much for your contribution